10 most incredible marine life experiences

 Whenever you feed a stingray, make sure you keep your thumb tucked in to avoid it being sucked into the fish’s mouth.

-Alexander Mustard is a marine biologist who has worked as a professional underwater photographer since 2004.
+The expert: Alexander Mustard is a marine biologist who has worked as a professional underwater photographer since 2004.

 “Mist hangs over the dark waters and I am pleased to see the first rays of sunlight stretching across Three Sisters Spring.
 It’s dawn, and I’m right on time.
 In Florida, the early snorkeller catches the manatee.